A49 road

 The A49 is an A road in western England, which traverses the Welsh Marches region.
 It runs north from Ross-on-Wye in Herefordshire via Hereford, Leominster, Ludlow, Shrewsbury and Whitchurch, then continues through central Cheshire to Warrington and Wigan before terminating at its junction with the A6 road just south of Bamber Bridge, near the junction of the M6, M65 and M61 motorways.

+As is hinted at by the way the place name of Stretton recurs along its route, its central part follows Iter XII of the Roman Antonine Itinerary.

 The stretch between Ross-on-Wye and the A5 at Shrewsbury is a trunk road, maintained by National Highways.

+Route

 Lancashire

 From the A6 at Bamber Bridge, south of Preston, the road runs parallel to the M6 motorway, through Leyland towards Wigan.
-Through Ashton in Makerfield and Newton-le-Willows, reaching Warrington via Winwick.
+Through Ashton-in-Makerfield and Newton-le-Willows, reaching Warrington via Winwick.
 In June 2020, a new section of the A49 opened forming part of a link between Wigan town centre and junction 25 on the M6, the section it replaced being renumbered B5386.

 Cheshire

 From junction 9 of the M62, there is a dual-carriageway through Warrington, as far as Loushers Lane (With the exception of a brief stretch northbound after meeting the A57 and another northbound before meeting the A5060 which has one lane reserved for buses during peak hours.).
 During this section, it passes under the Liverpool to Manchester Line railway (southern route), then has the Cockhedge Green roundabout with the A57 and passes to the east and south of the town centre of Warrington.
 (Its original north–south route through the town centre is now partly pedestrianised.)

 It passes over a roundabout with the A5061 situated on the River Mersey, then goes past Priestley College.
 It passes over the Manchester Ship Canal, Cheshire Ring Canal Walk and Bridgewater Canal.
 At Pewterspear there is the Owens Corner roundabout.
 The road has crossroads with the B5356 at Stretton and meets the A559 at junction 10 of the M56.
 The road enters Cheshire West And Chester.
 There is crossroads with the A533 and the road crosses the Cheshire Ring Canal Walk and Trent & Mersey Canal before crossing the Acton swing bridge over the Weaver Navigation.